denten-books/plain-text/1-chapter.md

 belongs therefore to the annals of mathematical theory.
 Turing's paper continues to elicit debate because despite its mathematical language, the paper is riddled with metaphors of cognition.
 The machine compares to a human in the process of computation.
-Turing describe the state of the machine Turing uses terms like "states of mind," "awareness" and "memory."
+Turing describes the state of the in terms of "states of mind," "awareness" and "memory."
 Without directly confronting the nature of human cognition, Turing hints at the idea of computation as a model for human thought in general.
-The literature on the so-called "computational theory of mind" cites Turing's work extensively with reason [@fodor_language_1975; @putnam_representation_1988].
+The literature on the so-called "computational theory of mind" cites Turing's work extensively with reason [@fodor_language_1975;
+@putnam_representation_1988].
 Bracketing for the moment the mathematical and cognitive implications of Turing's work, I want to approach the Turing machine from the perspective of a book historian and a media scholar.
-If the Turing is to be taken at face value, not as an algorithm, but as a device, what kind of a machine would it be?
+If the Turing machine is to be taken at face value, not as an algorithm, but as a device, what kind of a machine would it be?
 What are its antecedents?
-Several key physical properties of Turing's hypothetical machine are of great importance to literary history.
+The physical properties of Turing's hypothetical machine fundamentally alter the course of literary history.

 [^ln1-compete]: "We may hope that machines will eventually compete with men in all purely intellectual fields" [@turing_computing_1950, 460].